Best family mobile plans in Australia

 Does Telstra offer family plans?

-Telstra doesn’t call what it offers a family plan, but it does allow up to 20 users to bundle SIM-only plans under a single account.
+Telstra doesn’t call what it offers a "family plan", but it's very similar to other data sharing plans, so is a good option from a functionality perspective.
+It allows up to 20 users to bundle SIM-only plans under a single account.
 Data from those bundled Telstra plans is pooled and shareable among users.
 It also has a Mobile Bundle Plan, which is a bit cheaper and can be added to either of its two most-expensive Upfront plans.

 Is it cheaper to have a family mobile plan?